chadallison/tsbfl25/README.md

 - 62.4 (Eric, Week 6)
 - 68.57 (Andrew, Week 1)
 - 70.28 (Eric, Week 4)
-- 72.44 (Adam, Week 4)
+- 71.07 (Matthew, Week 12)

 ------------------------------------------------------------------------

 ### Past Week One Player Merchants

-- Saquon Barkley: 33.6% of total points for Jeremiah
+- Saquon Barkley: 29% of total points for Jeremiah
-- Jared Goff: 25.9% of total points for Josh
+- Patrick Mahomes: 25.1% of total points for Andrew
-- Amon-Ra St. Brown: 25.6% of total points for Matthew
+- Josh Jacobs: 24.2% of total points for Adam
-- Matthew Stafford: 25.5% of total points for Jeremiah
+- Nico Collins: 21.4% of total points for Chad
-- Joe Mixon: 21.5% of total points for David
+- Tua Tagovailoa: 21.2% of total points for David

 ------------------------------------------------------------------------

 ### Full Season One Player Merchants

-- Lamar Jackson: 17.66% of total points for Adam
+- Saquon Barkley: 17.97% of total points for Jeremiah
-- Saquon Barkley: 16.63% of total points for Jeremiah
+- Lamar Jackson: 17.65% of total points for Adam
-- Derrick Henry: 16.53% of total points for JP
+- Derrick Henry: 15.98% of total points for JP
-- Ja’Marr Chase: 16.09% of total points for JP
+- Jalen Hurts: 15.45% of total points for Hank
-- James Cook: 15.66% of total points for Eric
+- Ja’Marr Chase: 14.62% of total points for JP

 ------------------------------------------------------------------------